(105 ILCS 5/10-23.8)

 After the effective date of this amendatory Act of 1997 and the expiration of

 contracts in effect on the effective date of this amendatory Act, school

-districts may only employ a superintendent under either a
+districts may only employ a superintendent or, if authorized by law, a chief executive officer under either a

 contract for a period not exceeding one year or a